 CHS Graduate Program, including the following:

-Because CHS does not have an undergraduate program, students entering the graduate program come from diverse backgrounds, including the social sciences, basic sciences, and clinical areas (medicine, nursing, rehabilitation, dentistry).
-As a result of recent Faculty restructuring, the undergraduate Interdisciplinary Health Program has been moved into the Rady Faculty of Health Sciences.
+Students entering the graduate program come from diverse backgrounds, including the social sciences, basic sciences, and clinical areas (medicine, nursing, rehabilitation, dentistry).
+Students also enter the graduate program through the undergraduate Interdisciplinary Health Program, which has been moved into the Rady Faculty of Health Sciences, and which offers Bachelor of Health Sciences and Bachelor of Health Studies degrees.
+See http://umanitoba.ca/faculties/health_sciences/ihp/program.html.

 PhD: The PhD program was introduced in 1989, and is designed to train students to become academics or to work in non-academic settings, such as health policy and health administration.
 Requirements involve the completion of: